IronSource

 ironSource Ltd. is an Israeli software company that focuses on developing technologies for app monetization and distribution, with its core products focused on the app economy.

 Among others, ironSource was chosen as one of the '20 hottest startups' in 2013 and was listed in the Wall Street Journal "Billion Dollar Startup Club".
 In September 2015, ironSource was named by the World Economic Forum as a Global Growth Company. ironSource has also been named one of the hottest pre-IPO tech companies by Business Insider, and one of Israel's most innovative companies by Fast Company.
+IronSource has also received criticism for having a history of distributing malware.

 ironSource has over 1000 employees, with more than half dedicated to research and development.
 Headquartered in Tel Aviv, ironSource also has offices in New York, San Francisco, London, Beijing, Shenzhen, Tokyo, and Seoul.

 History

 Founded in 2010 in Tel Aviv, ironSource provides platforms and tools for application developers including analytics, user monetization, conversion, acquisition and optimization for all devices.

-In the first quarter of 2013, ironSource acquired Israeli advertising technology and network company AfterDownload Ltd. for $28 million, to expand its integrated distribution, installation and value-building tools for software developers, publishers and advertisers.
+In the first quarter of 2013, ironSource acquired Israeli advertising technology and network company AfterDownload Ltd. for $28 million to expand its integrated distribution, installation and value-building tools for software developers, publishers and advertisers.

-In August 2013 Ironsource announced merger talks with advertising company Babylon, but the deal was called off after Babylon lost high-value contracts with Google and Yahoo due to violations.
+In August 2013, Ironsource announced merger talks with advertising company Babylon, but the deal was called off after Babylon lost high-value contracts with Google and Yahoo due to violations.